Alexander Central High School: Athletics

-The school softball team has had a history of success, winning state championships in 1979, 1991, 1994, 1995, 1996, 2009, 2011, 2013, 2014, and 2018.
+The school softball team has had a history of success, winning NCHSAA state championships in 1979, 1991, 1994, 1995, 1996, 2009, 2011, 2013, 2014, and 2018.

 Extracurricular activities

 Alexander Central High School has many extracurricular activities for students to participate in:

 Yearbook

 The yearbook of ACHS is called the Alexcentrian.
 In 2003, it won a yearbook award from the North Carolina Scholastic Media Association.

 Other activities

 An atlas created by the Geographic Information Services (GIS) class at ACHS was published in 2007.
 Instructor, and county IT director, Eric Walker worked with the county's GIS department head, George Brown, for assistance in the project.
 Originally planned as just a 60-page booklet, the Alexander County Mapbook is a 160-page atlas of the county divided into seven sections: geography, history, government, education, economy, retail and arts and recreation.

 The Agricultural Education program was awarded a $3,300 grant by Lowe's Home Improvement during the 2011–2012 to build an aquaculture facility at the school.
 Along with learning about safe food supplies and alternatives to natural river fishing, students will learn about conversion of fish waste to plant food.